ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 As with all **resolve** losses the PC losing **resolve** may opt to take a **consequence** instead, and the recovery **sequence** ends immediately.
 If it is credible, then **resolve** losses during recovery may also be transferred to **followers**.

 The resistance for a recovery roll is always the **default** resistance.

+When nested within another sequence the first **recovery** roll faces the **base resistance**.
+Each subsequent **recovery** attempt to the same beneficiary increases the **resistance** by +5.
+The **resistance** escalation occurs even when another PC steps in to make a subsequent **recovery**.
+This escalation allows the occasional dramatic rescue but makes it difficult for players to prolong losing battles to excruciating length.
+Increasing attempts to bring someone back from exhaustion become harder.

 #### 5.4.11.2 RECOVERY OUTCOME TABLE